Multi-Scale Fusion for Object Representation: Related Work

-\textbf{Multi-Scale}.
-Objects can exist at multiple scales due to variations in type and distance.
-Visual pattern processors like CNN \citep{zhang2018shufflenet} and ViT \citep{gu2022hrvit} typically have their comfort zones as the scale distribution of objects in training data is always nonuniform.
-In computer vision tasks, like object detection \citep{zou2023objectdetection} and instance/panoptic segmentation \citep{minaee2021imagesegmentation}, the multi-scale issue is significant, leading to the wide adoption of ``divide-and-rule''.
-Multi-scale training using the image pyramid \citep{adelson1984imagepyramid} makes object scale distribution more uniform.
-Multi-scale designs like feature pyramid network \citep{lin2017featurepyramid} augment feature representations of different scales with one another, which are usually heavy and implicit.
-We address the multi-scale issue explicitly in the OCL setting for the first time.
+\textit{Multi-Scale}.
+Objects exist at different scales due actual sizes and imaging distances.
+CNN \citep{zhang2018shufflenet} and ViT \citep{gu2022hrvit} typically have their comfort zones as the scale distribution of objects in training data is always nonuniform.
+In computer vision, like detection \citep{zou2023objectdetection} and segmentation \citep{minaee2021imagesegmentation}, the multi-scale issue is significant, leading to the wide adoption of ``divide-and-rule''.
+The image pyramid \citep{adelson1984imagepyramid} produces multi-scale representations by resizing; Feature pyramid network \citep{lin2017featurepyramid} and variants mix features of different layers by channel-concat and element-wise-sum.
+We are the first to realize multi-scale fusion on VAE, augmenting every scale with the high-quality representation in other scales.